China during World War I: Events of 1917

 On 17 February 1917, the French passenger/cargo ship SS Athos was sunk by the German U-boat SM U-65.
 The ship carried 900 Chinese workers, 543 of whom were killed, and China subsequently severed diplomatic ties with Germany in March.
 The Chinese officially declared war on the Central Powers on 14 August, one month after the failed Manchu Restoration.
-German and Austro-Hungarian concessions in Tientsin and Hankow were swiftly occupied by China.
+German and Austro-Hungarian concessions in Tianjin and Hankou were swiftly occupied by China.

 By entering the war, Duan Qirui, Premier of the Republic of China, hoped to gain international prestige from China's new allies.
 He sought the cancellation of many of the indemnities and concessions that China had been forced to sign in the past.
-The major aim was to earn China a place at the post-war bargaining table, to regain control over the Shandong Peninsula, and to shrink Japan's sphere of influence.
+The major aim was to earn China a place at the post-war bargaining table, to regain control over the Shantung Peninsula, and to shrink Japan's sphere of influence.
 China officially issued a declaration of war on 14 August 1917.